Breaking: #105728 - Extbase backend modules not in page context rely on global TypoScript only

 Description

-Configuration of extbase based backend modules can be done using frontend TypoScript.
+Configuration of Extbase-based backend modules can be done using frontend TypoScript.

-The standard prefix in TypoScript to do this is module.tx_myextension, extbase backend module controllers can typically retrieve their configuration using a call like $configuration = $this->configurationManager->getConfiguration(ConfigurationManagerInterface::CONFIGURATION_TYPE_SETTINGS, 'myextension');.
+The standard prefix in TypoScript to do this is module.tx_myextension.
+Extbase backend module controllers can typically retrieve their configuration using a call like: $configuration = $this->configurationManager->getConfiguration(ConfigurationManagerInterface::CONFIGURATION_TYPE_SETTINGS, 'myextension');

-TypoScript itself is always bound to a page: In the frontend, there must be either some rootline page with a sys_template record, or a page that has a site set.
-The frontend rendering will otherwise bail out with an error message.
+TypoScript itself is always bound to a page: The frontend must have either some rootline page with a sys_template record or a page that has a site

 Impact